Volunteering for KC Parks

 The KC Parks volunteer program aims to increase and improve the capabilities of staff by effectively using community volunteers and, more importantly, to provide a means for people to participate in their community in a fulfilling, fun and rewarding way.

-Listed below are ongoing volunteer opportunities available in a variety of parks and recreation programs.
+Listed below the form are ongoing volunteer opportunities available in a variety of parks and recreation programs.

 If you’re looking for a short-term or one-time opportunity, consider volunteering at one of our special events.
 Annual events such as the Ethnic Enrichment Festival, Heartland Heat Triathlon, Kris Kringle Run, the Wilderness Run, and more need volunteers to help with parking, set-up, event registration, and more.
 Special event volunteer opportunities are available for both groups and individuals.